Five Cheap Eats Every Traveller Must Try On A Trip To Taipei, Taiwan

 #2 Traditional Taiwanese breakfast

 A far cry from smashed avocado on toast, the traditional Taiwanese breakfast isn’t for anyone watching their carb intake.
 Expect to see you tiao (literally translated as “oil stick”), baked wheat cake shao bing, and xiao long bao on the menu, as well as an array of savoury pancakes and omelettes.
 Made to be shared, the meal is best washed down (or even dipped in) a cup of hot, fresh soy milk.

 It costs AU$1 (NT$20) to AU$3 (NT$70) per dish.

 #3 Braised pork rice

 The ultimate comfort food, lu rou fan is a much-loved staple among the Taiwanese.
-Unlike some of the other national dishes (stinky tofu, we’re looking at you), braised pork rice is always a hit among visitors to the country, too.
+Unlike some of the other national dishes (stinky tofu, we’re looking at you), braised pork rice is always a hit among visitors, too.

 Cooked in a thick, sweet and savoury five-spice sauce and served on a bed of steaming hot rice, the melt-in-your-mouth pork warms will warm you right down to your soul.
 Most bowls also come with a serve of hard-boiled eggs on the side, braised in the very same sauce.

 Dished up in restaurants all over Taipei, the meal can be eaten on its own or as a base dish for an array of sides for just $1 (35NTD) a pop.

 #4 Beef noodle soup

 When a dish has a whole national festival devoted to it, you know you have to try it.